 Note: “Your Name” is the person who appears to be sending the email.
 “Reply To Email Address” determines who gets contacted should the respondent have any questions about the form.

-4. For the final reviewer’s form, simply create a Form Rule that triggers an email to the requestor.
+4. Finally, also on the approver’s form, set up a Form Rule that triggers a confirmation email to the initial requestor.

 That’s all folks!
 Now that you know how to use forms to process requests, you’ll be able to save your team loads of time and make their life all the more easy.